joe-singh/joe-singh.github.io/writings/misc/shors/shors.md

 two quantum states, which we label $\ket{0}$ and $\ket{1}$.
 Qubits can be realised in a variety of physical systems from electrons in atomic energy orbitals to micrometer scale electromagnetic circuits made out of superconductors.
-The question of how to engineer high quality qubits is a central one in quantum computing right now but for most of this blog post, I'll assume we magically have access to perfect qubits that don't suffer from real world imperfections.
-We will return to this point once we've gone over the math of Shor's algorithm.
+The question of how to engineer high quality qubits is a central one in quantum computing right now but for this blog post I'll assume we have perfect qubits with negligible error rates.

 Unlike a bit, a qubit can be in an arbitrary superposition of $\ket{0}$ and $\ket{1}$, i.e. it can be in a state